09 June 1900

 - Birsa advocated the tribal people to shun the missionaries and revert to their traditional ways.
 He also asked people not to pay taxes.

 - He was arrested in 1895 and released after two years.
-In 1899, he resumed his armed struggle with the people.
+In 1899, he resumed his armed struggle along with the people.
 He razed police stations, government property, churches and houses of Zamindars.

 - The British caught him in 1900 from Jamkopai forest, Chakradharpur.
 Birsa Munda died on June 9th 1900 while lodged at the Ranchi jail aged just 25.
 Authorities claimed he died of cholera although this is doubted.